obiba/opal-python-client/README.md

 ## Development

-Opal Python client can be easily extended by using the classes defined in `core.py`.
+Opal Python client can be easily extended by using the classes defined in `core.py` and `io.py`.

 ## Mailing list